Get started with MUApply here

 Mizzou’s program was designed for ambitious financial professionals like you.
 It allows you to pursue a master’s and the valuable CFP®, while continuing to work full time.
 Students progress at their own pace, taking courses with industry-leading researchers and professionals.
 You’ll join a network of like-minded professionals and scholars whose interests and goals align with your own while developing the skills you need to help individuals plan for everything from their first home purchase to retirement and beyond.
 A final advanced project will offer hands-on experience with a case study, independent or literature review.

 Upon completing your course work, you will not only have a master of science from a nationally recognized program, but you will also be able to sit for the CFP® examination.
-You can take your exam with confidence, aware that your hard-earned certification and university credentials will be a testament to your skill as an adviser.
+You can take your exam with confidence, aware that your hard-earned certification and university credentials will be a testament to your skill as an advisor.
 As a certified financial planner and Mizzou master's-degree holder, you’ll offer people the relief of knowing they have outstanding expertise on their side, regardless of what the future holds.
 You can also start in a graduate certificate program.

 Certified Financial Planner Board of Standards, Inc. (CFP Board) owns the CFP® certification mark and the CERTIFIED FINANCIAL PLANNER™ certification mark in the United States, which it authorizes use of by individuals who successfully complete CFP Board’s initial and ongoing certification requirements.